kailash-manasarovar/statement/docs/timeline/2023/september.md

 ![7578MDK](../../content/images/7578MDK.png)

 - This may add credence to my later suspicions that a mind-altering substance had been added to my car ventilation system.

+## Pedro ogles a tourist

+- The building I live in is packed full of AirB&B type properties.
+- This means that many of the people at the pool are tourists, just visiting for a weekend if they're Spanish, or a week or two if they're foreign.
+- One afternoon, I'm coming back from practicing the piano and I see Pedro is painting one of the metal gates of the swimming pool.
+- He is staring intently at a woman in the pool.
+- She is foreign, slim, and blond, and is Scandinavian of some sort.
+- She is with her small children.
+It looks like she has no man with her.
+- It's really embarrassing the way Pedro is looking at her, like a pervert in fact.
+- I tweet about this at some point (I'll find it soon).
+- Now, I'm wondering if this is not the only manner in which he has been ogling her.
+- Is nearly the whole of the building on the Carrer Furs wired up for spy-cam porn, I wonder?

 ## The water pipes